Instagram is kind of a big deal right now.

 Lumafusion is packed with a ton of different features that will allow you to really dive into the video editing process.
 It’s almost like your editing on your computer.

-You have the option to add multiple video and audio tracks in the timeline which I think it’s absolutely phenomenal for a mobile video editing app.
+You have the option to add multiple videos and audio tracks in the timeline which I think it’s absolutely phenomenal for a mobile video editing app.

 Using audio effects can really step up the quality of your Instagram videos.